Is shyness a problem singles can overcome?

 My own shyness came from a lack of self-confidence.
 When I was in high school and even college, I constantly compared myself to smarter, more popular kids and felt that I came up short.
 So it was much easier for me to stay home and read, write, or watch TV.

 But when I graduated from college, my first job was as a reporter on my hometown newspaper.
-My shyness days were over!
+My hiding days were over!
 It was the equivalent of being tossed off a dock and learning to swim in a big hurry.

 Early in my years as a reporter, I learned one of life's most important secrets.
 Gradually I realized that other people were uncertain too, groping and struggling to figure out their own lives.
 I was forced to assert myself to get the story, and I often had to be aggressive to the point of being rude to cut through red tape and stonewalling.